itzmeanjan/sha3/README.md

 ## Benchmarking

-For benchmarking my SHA3 hash functions and extendable output functions, on CPU systems, using `google-benchmark`, issue following command
+For benchmarking SHA3 hash functions and extendable output functions, on CPU systems, using `google-benchmark`, issue following command

+> For disabling CPU scaling during benchmarking, follow [this](https://github.com/google/benchmark/blob/60b16f1/docs/user_guide.md#disabling-cpu-frequency-scaling)

+> During benchmarking a byte array of length N is used as input | 32 <= N <= 4096 and N = 2^i

 ```fish
 make benchmark